ovh/tat/README.md

 ```
       --allowed-domains="": Users have to use theses emails domains.
 Empty: no-restriction.
 Ex: --allowed-domains=domainA.org,domainA.com
-      --db-addr="localhost:27017": Address of the mongodb server
+      --db-addr="127.0.0.1:27017": Address of the mongodb server
-      --db-password="": Password to authenticate with the mongodb server
+      --db-password="": Password to authenticate with the mongodb server.
+If "false", db-password is not used
+      --db-rs-tags="": Link hostname with tag on mongodb replica set - Optional: hostnameA:tagName:value,hostnameB:tagName:value.
+If "false", db-rs-tags is not used
-      --db-user="": User to authenticate with the mongodb server
+      --db-user="": User to authenticate with the mongodb server.
+If "false", db-user is not used
+      --default-domain="": Default domains for mail for trusted username
+      --default-group="": Default Group for new user
       --exposed-host="localhost": Tat Engine Hostname exposed to client
+      --exposed-path="": Tat Engine Path exposed to client, ex: host:port/tat/engine /tat/engine is exposed path
       --exposed-port="8080": Tat Engine Port exposed to client
-      --exposed-path="": Tat Engine Path exposed to client, ex: host:port/tat/engine /tat/engine is exposed path
       --exposed-scheme="http": Tat URI Scheme http or https exposed to client
+      --header-trust-username="": Header Trust Username: for example, if X-Remote-User and X-Remote-User received in header -> auto accept user without testing tat_password.
+Use it with precaution
  -h, --help=false: help for tat
       --listen-port="8080": Tat Engine Listen Port
       --no-smtp=false: No SMTP mode
       --production=false: Production mode